Search for anything...

 • Powered Down-Firing Woofer - SW65C is a down-firing subwoofer, designed to fill your room with immersive surround sound and deliver low, tight, and smooth bass.

 • Works with speakers, turntables, TVs with an analog output, CD and DVD players, video game consoles, and all products with 1/8" mini-jack or RCA outputs.
-Please kindly note that the function of the sub is to enhance the bass only.
+Please note that the function of the sub is only to enhance the bass.
 We recommend you pair it with your speakers.

 Brand: BESTISAN